myJSStack/js-pocket-reference/chapter2/content.md

 Math.log(512)/Math.LN2 // Base 2 logarithm of 512
 Math.exp(3) // Math.E cubed
 ```
-- Arithmetic in JavaScript does not raise errors in cases of overflow,
-underflow, or division by zero.
+- Arithmetic in JavaScript does not raise errors in cases of overflow, underflow, or division by zero.
-- When the result of a numeric
-operation is larger than the largest representable number
-(overflow), the result is a special infinity value, which Java-
-Script prints as Infinity.
-Similarly, when a negative value becomes
-larger than the largest representable negative number,
-the result is negative infinity, printed as -Infinity.
+- When the result of a numeric operation is larger than the largest representable number (overflow), the result is a special infinity value, which Java-Script prints as Infinity.
+Similarly, when a negative value becomes larger than the largest representable negative number, the result is negative infinity, printed as -Infinity.
-- Division by zero is not an error in JavaScript: it simply returns
-infinity or negative infinity.
+- Division by zero is not an error in JavaScript: it simply returns infinity or negative infinity.
 - NaN: zero divided by zero, Infinity divided by Infinity, sqrt(a negative number)
 - `== Nan` doesn't work  => `isNaN()` is the ONE :)
--  (global isNaN() function, converts the tested value to a Number, then tests it.)
+- Note1: global isNaN() function, converts the tested value to a Number, then tests it.
-- Number.isNaN() does not convert the values to a Number, and will not return true for any value that is not of the type Number.
+- Note2: Number.isNaN() does not convert the values to a Number, and will not return true for any value that is not of the type Number.

 ### String
 - Single and double quote, and you know how to use them combined!